HangTran104/My-Data-Analyst-Portfolio/README.md

-<h1 style = "color:dark-blue"; 'text-align:center'>My-Portfolio</h1>
+<h1 style = "color:dark-blue";>My-Portfolio</h1>
 This page aims to navigate to my projects page.
-These projects may include Data Visualization, EDA process, how to use some basic statistics when performing statistical analysis, the ETL process, and building models for predictions.
+These projects may include Data Visualization, EDA process, how to use some basic statistics when performing statistical analysis, and building models for predictions.
 <br>
 <br>